 The teacher position is the heart of the company, and is a very difficult job to fill, because the teaching challenges are vast: 4 hours of teaching and 4 hours of necessary administrative work; “classrooms” are oftentimes multipurpose rooms, a shared space where other activities are run with the patients at the hospitals; in a typical class, 6 students are being taught their own school’s curriculum and the other 6 students are being taught a core subject at 3 different levels; some children might disrupt the class by throwing books or otherwise act out.

-Topgrading History: Founder/owner Ken Munies read Topgrading in 2008, and he and Kathleen Egger (Chief Talent Officer) began training managers and teachers (for Topgrading interviews) in 2009.
+Topgrading Methods: Founder/owner Ken Munies read Topgrading in 2008, and he and Kathleen Egger (Chief Talent Officer) began training managers and teachers (for Topgrading interviews) in 2009.

 Topgrading Results: In the first year that Education, Inc. began with Topgrading, 25 teachers were hired, and 3 (12%) turned out to be A Players.
 After six year of using Topgrading, we ended 2015 with the following statistics.
 Throughout 2015, 68 teachers were hired, 52 (76%) turned out to be A Players/A Player potentials.